Seven days.

 "I know," Allison said.

 Allison looked at her.
-Maddie kept her eyes on the blade, but she felt it — the way she always felt Allison's attention as something with actual mass.
-She'd never examined why.
-She was examining it now, in the dark, with the apocalypse sleeping around them, and finding the answer was the kind that meant something needed rearranging.
+Maddie kept her eyes on the blade.
+She felt Allison's attention as a physical weight against her skin.
+She examined the gravity of it in the dark, with the apocalypse sleeping around them.

 She set the whetstone down.
 "Go to sleep, Al."

 Allison held the crystal another second.
-Set it on the stone between them.
-Stood and left without comment — she always knew when to leave the room — and her footsteps faded into the moss.
+She set it on the stone between them.
+She stood and left in total silence.
+Her footsteps faded into the moss.

 Maddie sat alone.
-The crystal and the whetstone sat beside each other in the violet light.
-She didn't pick either of them back up.
+The crystal and the whetstone rested beside each other in the violet light.
+Maddie stared at the water.

-In his tent, Will lay on his bedroll and held the amber shard in his open palm.
+In his tent, Will lay on his bedroll.
+He held the amber shard in his open palm.

-A quiet pulse moved through his peripheral vision — the Faction's week settling into data, delivered without fanfare.
+A quiet pulse moved through his peripheral vision.
+The Faction's week settled into raw data.

 [Faction Territory: Deep Karakorum - Weekly Summary]